Threading in C#

 }

-Here's a Main method that starts a task queue, specifying two concurrent consumer threads, and then enqueues ten tasks to be shared amongst the two consumers:
+Here’s a Main method that starts a producer/consumer queue, specifying two concurrent consumer threads, and then enqueues 10 delegates to be shared among the two consumers:

 for (int i = 0; i < 10; i++)